a dream that

 •Late August: Spreading the Word: IGNITE Mentors table and speak at Orientation Week, speak at class assemblies, and table during lunch; Interested students submit IGNITE Matching Survey

-•Late August: Matching: IGNITE Administrative Team reviews matching surveys and pairs upperclassmen with freshmen based on gender, similar interests, and predicted compatibility.
+•Late August: Matching: IGNITE Administrative Team reviews matching surveys and pairs older students with first-years based on similar interests and predicted compatibility.
 Mentors are told to reach out to their mentees

 •September: Launch: IGNITE Kickoff Hangout for mentor-mentee pairs to meet, exchange information, and begin relationship